andrew15818/108/spring/README.md

 networks, reinforcement learning etc...
 Much homework and projects too!

-2.**Introduction to Pattern Recognition**:Here we learn
-different methods of detecting features or patterns in images.
-Topics include kernel method, CNNs, among others...
+2.**Introduction to Pattern Recognition**: In this course, we will use different Python libraries to understand the Pattern Recognition fundamentals.
+We will use libraries such as NumPy, PyTorch, Keras and TensorFlow.

 # 大家好， 歡迎來到我108下學期的repo